José Ferrer: Film director

 Ferrer made his debut as film director at Universal with an adaptation of The Shrike (1955), in which he also starred opposite June Allyson.
+He decided to work on this film after becoming frustrated that he was only being cast in stereotypical roles that degraded Latinos to the prejudices of the era.

 Ferrer then performed Cyrano in an episode of Producer's Showcase on television, directed by Mel Ferrer and co-starring Claire Bloom.

 He went to England to star in and direct a war film for Warwick Productions, The Cockleshell Heroes (1955), alongside Trevor Howard; it was a success at the British box office.

 Ferrer co-wrote, directed and starred in the film The Great Man (1956), at Universal.
 He directed and starred in two films for MGM: I Accuse!
 (1958), where he played Captain Alfred Dreyfus, and The High Cost of Loving (1958) a comedy with Gena Rowlands.
 Both flopped at the box office.

 Back on Broadway, Ferrer co-wrote and directed the stage musical Oh, Captain!
 (1958) with Tony Randall, which only had a short run.
 He directed and starred in Edwin Booth (1958), playing the title role; it was not a success.

 In 1958, Ferrer narrated the children's album Tubby the Tuba, which was nominated for the Best Recording For Children at the 1st Annual Grammy Awards.

 Ferrer took over the direction of the troubled musical Juno (1959) from Vincent J. Donehue, who had himself taken over from Tony Richardson.
 The show, which starred Shirley Booth, folded after 16 performances and mixed to extremely negative critical reaction.

 However, he followed it directing the original stage production of Saul Levitt's The Andersonville Trial (1959–60), about the trial following the revelation of conditions at the infamous Civil War prison.
 It was a hit and featured George C. Scott, running for 179 performances.

 Around this time, Ferrer also appeared in television in episodes of General Electric Theater and The United States Steel Hour.